anyoptimization/pymoo/docs/source/algorithms/soo/es.md

 Evolutionary Strategy is a well-known algorithm in evolutionary computation consisting of selection and mutation.
 The standard version has been proposed for **real-valued** optimization where a gaussian mutation is applied, and the selection is based on each individual's fitness value.

-In this implementation the 1/7 rule creates seven times more offspring than individuals in the current population.
+In this implementation, the 1/7 rule creates seven times more offspring than individuals in the current population.
 The $sigma$ values for the mutation are based on a meta-evolution of surviving individuals.

 ```{code-cell} ipython3
 from pymoo.algorithms.soo.nonconvex.es import ES